hadv/vito-interface/SAFE_WALLET_INTEGRATION.md

-# Safe Wallet Integration
+# Safe Wallet Integration with SafeTxPool Contract

-This document describes the implementation of Safe Wallet transaction signing and submission functionality in the Vito interface.
+This document describes the implementation of Safe Wallet transaction signing and submission functionality in the Vito interface, integrated with the custom SafeTxPool smart contract.

 ## Overview

 The integration enables users to:
 - Connect to their Safe multi-signature wallets
-- Create and sign transactions
+- Create and propose transactions via the SafeTxPool contract
-- Submit transactions to the blockchain
+- Sign transactions and submit signatures to the pool
-- Monitor transaction status and confirmations
+- Monitor transaction status and confirmations from the pool
+- Execute transactions when threshold is met
-- View transaction history
+- View pending transactions from the SafeTxPool

 ## Architecture

 ### Services

-#### 1. SafeWalletService (`client/src/services/SafeWalletService.ts`)
+#### 1. SafeTxPoolService (`client/src/services/SafeTxPoolService.ts`)
-Core service for Safe wallet operations using the Safe Protocol Kit.
+Core service for interacting with the SafeTxPool smart contract.

 **Key Features:**
+- Propose transactions to the SafeTxPool contract
+- Sign proposed transactions and submit signatures
+- Retrieve pending transactions from the pool
+- Mark transactions as executed
+- Generate transaction hashes
+- Listen for contract events

+#### 2. SafeWalletService (`client/src/services/SafeWalletService.ts`)
+High-level service that integrates SafeTxPool with Safe wallet operations.

+**Key Features:**
-- Initialize Safe wallet connection
+- Initialize Safe wallet connection with SafeTxPool integration
-- Create Safe transactions
+- Create Safe transactions and propose them to the pool
-- Sign transactions with connected wallet
+- Sign transactions and submit signatures to the pool
-- Execute transactions when threshold is met
 - Get Safe information (owners, threshold, balance)
-- Retrieve transaction history and pending transactions
+- Retrieve pending transactions from SafeTxPool

 #### 2. TransactionService (`client/src/services/TransactionService.ts`)
 High-level service for transaction management.